ncg-task/practice-data/README.md

 Please see the [evaluation script](https://github.com/ncg-task/scoring-program/blob/master/evaluation.py), lines 274 to 285 for the expected information unit file names.

-Further, within each file, the expected labels for the top-level nodes are:
+Further, within each file, the expected top-level node names are:

 1. research-problem.txt
 `has research problem`